-The alpha horse provides that leadership and security to all others in their herd.
-The alpha or leader of the herd is usually a calm, stable an wise old mare.
-She helps to keep the other horses safe and leads them to food.
+By nature, horses instinctively seek leadership.
+Leadership involves choosing the direction for the group and providing security to all others in their herd.
+Leading horses are usually calm, stable an wise.
+A leader can be an older mare, and she helps to keep the other horses safe and lead them to food.
 The other horses respect her very much for her wisdom, experience, guidance and providing safety.
 Her wise decisions to travel to food and water or to run in case of emergency literally mean the difference between life and death.

-The stallion is not the most dominant horse in the heard and may even be number 3 or 4 in the dominance hierarchy if there are a few dominant mares.
+A lot of people think that the stallion is the most dominant horse in the herd, but he may even be number 3 or 4 in the dominance hierarchy, if there are a few dominant mares.
 This becomes clear if there is only a small pool of water available for drinking, then the highest ranked horse will drink first, then the second, then the stallion and then nummer 4,5,6,7,8.

 Occasional Dominance & Leadership

-When a naturally submissive horse has to deal with an owner who does not lead, this horses tries to be the more dominant one and even to be the ‘alpha’ leader.
+When a naturally submissive horse has to deal with an owner who does not lead, this horses tries to be the more dominant one and even to be the leader.

 In the absence of a clear leader, a horse, even a submissive one, will seek to fill what they see as the vacant leadership role.
 When a naturally submissive horse doesn’t have a clear leader, he tries to fill that vacant role.
 This is called ‘Occasional Dominance & Leadership’.